SeanBunch/Eve-API/README.md

 # update 4/3/2023

 Found above average job postings for my tech stack in my local area and spent extra time working on job applications and networking.

+# update 4/4/2023

+1. Worked on date diff logic for the "Expires in" column.

+# update 4/5/2023

+1. Completed the logic and math for the "Expires in" column.
+YEAH math!!

+2. not sure if jumps columns are going to work, I think I will need to remove this column.

+3. I will begin to look at the location column and decide how this should work.
+I think I will need to find a way to access the location id from the item object and convert the id to a readable name for the user.